-A new program was announced on September 26, 2022 to advance the Ivana East and Cateo Cuatro targets.
-The field program at Cateo Cuatro included geological mapping, sampling, auger drilling and radiometric surveying to define drill targets.
-Recent exploration work at Ivana East, including (IP) pole-dipole tomography and seismic tomography refraction surveys, detected blind signatures between 10m and 30m in depth, similar to the Ivana deposit geological setting.
+A new field program was announced on September 26, 2022 to advance the Ivana East and Cateo Cuatro targets and define drill targets.
+Exploration work at Ivana East detected blind signatures between 10m and 30m in depth, similar to the Ivana deposit geological setting.